 Fax: (602) 223-2938

 The following is general licensing information.
-Please visit the website listed above for specific licensing information, application forms, insurance requirements, training and education, fees and any special licensing requirements.
+Please visit the website for specific licensing information, application forms, insurance requirements, training and education, fees, and special licensing requirements.

 - Applicant must be at least 18 years old